Setting Up Lumabooth (formerly dslrBooth): Part 1

 Installation is guided: you run the downloaded file, follow the installation steps, then activate your license using the credentials you received with your purchase.
 It's advisable to perform this operation a few days before the event, to give yourself time to intervene in the event of a compatibility problem.

-Switch to French: in the DSLRBooth settings, you can choose French as the interface language.
-This makes the software more comfortable to use, especially if you need to quickly train an operator.
+• Switching to French: In the Lumabooth settings, you can select French as the interface language.
+This makes the software easier to use, especially if you need to train an operator quickly.

 3. Anticipate updates